 - Extra coconut milk and toasted coconut to serve

-- Drain and rinse amaranth.
-Combine with one cup coconut and salt.
-Bring amaranth to a boil, and reduce to a simmer (all the way to low.)
-Cover and let simmer for 15 minutes.
-Remove from heat and let sit for 10 more minutes to thicken amaranth.
+- Heat a pot over medium heat.
+Add the amaranth to the pot and toast until fragrant/golden; 1 to 2 minutes.
+Add water, coconut milk, and salt to the pot.
+Bring the mixture to a boil, and reduce to a simmer, cover and let simmer for 20 minutes.
+Remove from heat and let sit for 5 to 10 more minutes to thicken amaranth.

-- In a separate pot, combine the 3 cups rhubarb, 1/4 cup coconut milk, 1 tablespoon cinnamon, and 1/2 cup dates that have been pitted and roughly chopped.
+- In a separate pot, combine the ingredients for the rhubarb topping.
 Heat over medium low until rhubarb is cooked and has broken down.
-Taste and add extra cinnamon if needed.
+Taste and add extra sweetener or cinnamon as desired.

 - Divide the amaranth into two bowls and stir in the rhubarb mixture.
 Sprinkle with toasted coconut and a drizzle of coconut milk, if desired.